hasukmistry/conversional/README.md

 Following are some of the important files in the project root directory:

 - `.env` -
-It contains required environment variables.
-Only available when the app is running without docker.
+It contains the required environment variables to run the app locally.

 - `package.json`, `package-lock.json` -
 It describes project dependencies and core config.
 Read more here: